MarEf/BookList/README.md

 ### Inconsistent Connection
 Not all database interactions go through.
 Sometimes they do, sometimes they dont, and there is no way to predict if a change made to a book will save, if adding a new book will succeed, or if you can delete an entry.
 The frontend sends the request to the backend consistently, but the backend will sometimes return a "Promise<pending>" and not even call the operation function from BookController.java.
 This could be a problem with the code, or it could be the developer's computer playing tricks on her.
 This is yet to be determined.

+### Not A Beauty
+In the frontend, the SubmissionForm is implemented as a child component to Book.
+I did not want to do this, but the alternative implementation had an unexpected bug that would have taken too much time to resolve at my current skill level.
+This design decision is ugly, but at least it works.